sunfishcode/rfcs/text/0000-io-safety.md

  - This would rule out adding safe versions of `FromRawFd`, `FromRawHandle`, and `FromRawSocket`, which would be convenient for some use cases.

-While `nix` is a popular crate, it is a low-level crate and this RFC argues that the more important goal here is to strengthen Rust's safety and encapsulation, which will benefit more users.
+While `nix` is a popular crate, it's a low-level crate and this RFC argues that the more important goal here is to strengthen Rust's safety and encapsulation, which will benefit more users.

  - This explicitly extends the scope of `unsafe` to something outside of just memory safety and undefined behavior, which Rust has long limited it to.

 The scope of `unsafe` is a choice that Rust makes, rather than being derived from any fundamental constraints.
-Here, the observation is that since invalid resource handles can break encapsulation boundaries and cause spooky action at a distance, they are sufficiently similar in spirit to memory safety that they're worth covering.
+Here, the observation is that since invalid resource handles can break encapsulation boundaries and cause spooky action at a distance, I/O safety is sufficiently similar in spirit to memory safety that it's worth covering.

 [`SockRef::from`]: https://docs.rs/socket2/0.4.0/socket2/struct.SockRef.html#method.from